-Not one to let Snapchat have all the fun, Apple is said to be exploring the smartglasses market in a serious way with Carl Zeiss - and may launch something as early as this year.
+Not one to let Snapchat have all the fun, Apple is said to be exploring the smartglasses market in a serious way with Carl Zeiss, putting together a team consisting of veterans from Oculus, Microsoft's HoloLens project, Dolby, Hollywood special effects studio Weta Digital and more.

 That word "light" is promising and suggests a glasses form factor - like Google Glass (pictured) - rather than helmet/visor/headset.
-But though Scoble says he believes the AR smartglasses could launch this year, previous rumours suggest 2018 is a safer bet.
+It also lines up nicely with Apple's obsession to build the thinnest and lightest products possible.
+But though Scoble said he believes the AR smartglasses could launch this year, Bloomberg reports that the glasses are "further down the road."

 In November we reported on word that Apple could launch a mixed reality TV within the next year.
 And Bloomberg's anonymous sources told it that Apple is looking at a glasses-like device, which may be linked t0 - but probably not the same thing as - said TV.